covidincustody/ca-county-jails-data/README.md

 # Instructions

 Download repository and modify run.py file to reflect the appropriate read and write paths.
 The read path will be your local version of this folder: https://drive.google.com/drive/folders/1VQr_BHHzCEwUH93qSXlsF3V2k1r6wAxi.
 For simplest execution, use Anaconda Environment (https://www.anaconda.com/products/distribution) which has the necessary modules or packages pre-installed.
-Navigate to either data-transparency-cpra/transparency-scores or data-transparency-cpra/visualizations and execute program as python run.py in the Anaconda terminal.
+Navigate to the folder with the run.py file using the Anaconda Terminal and execute program as ```python run.py```.

 Please contact info@covidincustody.org with any questions or concerns